brenthompson2/Minterface/README.md

 - **Minterface CLI** is a lightweight command line interface for getting the different pieces of Mint data and writing each to a file in a directory structure that allows for daily updates.
-- **Minterface** is the main GUI dashboard for displaying reports that allow for advanced data analysis on the Mint data.
+- **MinterfaceGUI** is the main GUI dashboard for displaying reports that allow for advanced data analysis on the Mint data.

-These tools are written in Python and the [Dash](https://plot.ly/products/dash/) UI framework by Plotly.
+These tools are written in Python and the GUI uses the [Dash](https://plot.ly/products/dash/) UI framework by Plotly.
 In order to scrape the data from Mint, they use the [MintAPI by mrooney](https://github.com/mrooney/mintapi).

 # Advanced Mint Data Analysis